List of Lucchese crime family mobsters: Louis Gampero

 Louis "Louie Jet" Gampero is a soldier who is also associated with Jets Towing company.
+In March 2001, Gampero along with Ray Argentina were charged with racketeering, mail fraud, wire fraud and bank fraud.
+On April 11, 2008, Gampero was released from prison.
 On July 10, 2017, Gampero was observed by a law enforcement surveillance team meeting with Gambino crime family capo Andrew Campos in the Pelham Bay diner.